 -Leftovers should be refrigerated and used within three days.

 -This soup makes a perfect freezer food.
 It’s best if eaten within three months.

 - 1 small yellow onion, diced

 - 2 sticks celery, diced

-- 1.5 cups string beans (can sub broccoli florets)
+- 1.5 cups frozen green beans, can sub broccoli florets

 - 1 teaspoon dried oregano

 - 1 teaspoon dried thyme